Mary Mescal (firstname.lastname@example.org)

 Organised and efficient, for the past 11 years Phil has been responsible for the day-to-day running of the organisation.
 Phil ensures the finance and admin side of the organisation is running smoothly.

 Jacinta has many years experience in the youth work sector, first joining Ossory Youth in 1999.With a degree in youth and community studies, she has an extensive understanding of working with young people and has been an advocate for youth voice.
 Jacinta is our Youth Information Officer and works closely with secondary schools providing a wide array of programmes within the school setting.

 Martina joined the Ossory Youth team in 2007.
-Her primary role involves work in rural communities.
-She is responsible for supporting our youth clubs and delivering the youth service programme.
-She works closely with our rural volunteers offering support, assistance, advice and guidance.
-Martina has a wealth of experience in working with young people on creative and original projects She is also responsible for website development and social media.
+She works closely with our rural volunteers offering support, assistance, training, advice and guidance.
+She has worked directly with a lot of rural communities to get youth clubs and groups off the ground.
+Martina has a wealth of experience in working with young people on creative and original projects.
+She runs a number of youth groups in Desart Hall.
+She is also responsible for website development and social media.
 Martina holds a Masters in Regional and Local Development.

 Kevin has gained valuable experience in youth café development, having worked successfully with a number of communities to ensure their café gets a positive start.
 His work involves directly supporting young people and running youth groups in rural areas.
 He has forged close relationships with schools and community organisations.
 His background is in Health Promotion.

 Eilis works mainly on projects in the city.
-Her interest in drama and arts is reflected in her creativity and has ensured a number of successful projects in her 7 years with the organisation.
-She runs a number of groups in Desart Hall Youth Centre and is responsible for the development of a garden project for young people.
-Eilis is currently on maternity leave and will be re-joining the organisation in March.
+Her interest in drama and arts is reflected in her creativity and has ensured a number of successful projects in her 10 years with the organisation.
+She runs a number of groups in Desart Hall Youth Centre and is responsible for the connections programme.

 Kilkenny Drugs Initiative